sagemath/trac_to_gh/Issue 5339.md

 # Issue 5339: update README.txt to reflect what platforms we currently supporting building sage with

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5339

 Original creator: was